 In this course, the impact of her pregnancy on the analyst's sense of herself and her work with her patients will be discussed.
 Pre-psychoanalytic conceptions of women's bodies and Freud's early theories will be compared with recent theoretical formulations and clinical examples related to the role of the body in the transference.
 We will extend the idea of the analyst's pregnancy as a form of self-revelation to look at other ways in which the analyst discloses, often nonverbally, aspects of his or her self and life.
 We will consider the roles of cultural, racial, and other elements of identity and presentation in the transference and countertransference.
 Personal and clinical examples from the members of the class will allow for lively exchange of ideas.
-Mondays, 8:35 - 10:00 P.M.; 5 sessions; September 11 - October 23, 2023 212.
-ORIENTING TO THE SESSION: LISTENING IN THE HERE AND NOW Lynne Zeavin, Psy.D.
+Mondays, 8:35 - 10:00 P.M.; 5 sessions; September 9 - October 7, 2024 212.
+TECHNIQUE IV: ORIENTING TO THE SESSION Lynne Zeavin, Psy.D.

 In this technique course, which builds upon Course 104, we will turn our attention to the question of how to orient to the session.
 We will take up the notion of the 'here and now' which has gained prominence among the Contemporary Kleinians.
 The here and now allows for an in depth concentration into the transference and countertransference which are seen as the prime movers of the session.
 We will discuss dimensions of transference/countertransference, projective identification, and the level of anxiety manifest in the session as we refine our ideas of how we listen and what we are doing in each and every analytic hour.
 Clinical material will be brought as a way of illustrating this particular way of tuning in.
-Mondays, 8:35 - 10:00 P.M.; 5 sessions; March 18 - April 29, 2024 THIRD YEAR COURSES Candidates must have two cases currently in supervised psychoanalysis, or previously have had two cases in supervised psychoanalysis long enough to ensure meaningful clinical experience, to be eligible to take Third Year courses.
+Mondays, 8:35 - 10:00 P.M.; 5 sessions; April 21 - May 19, 2025 213.
+INTRODUCTION TO MELANIE KLEIN AND THE CONTEMPORARY KLEINIANS Lynne Zeavin, Psy.D.
+Nicole Regent, M.D.
+This course aims to introduce the candidates to the work of Melanie Klein.
+Reading both her own writing and secondary sources, the class will trace the development of her ideas, her roots in, and departure from, Freud, and how her work with children and thinking about infantile mental processes led her to develop novel theories about child development, the role of the object in the psychic world, and the archaic underpinnintgs of adult mental functioning.
+The object relational model constructed by her has been elaborated and expanded by the work of contemporary Kleinians, and issues such as projective identification and the use of countertransference will be discussed.
+The historical context in which Klein developed her ideas and her links to, and departures from, the Freudian model of her time will be kept in mind, as well as a consideration of both areas of controversy or criticism, as well as an understanding of her legacy in contemporary psychoanalytic thinking.
+Second and Third Year students combined.
+Mondays, 8:35 - 10:00 P.M.; 14 sessions; December 9, 2024 - April 7, 2025 THIRD YEAR COURSES Candidates must have two cases currently in supervised psychoanalysis, or previously have had two cases in supervised psychoanalysis long enough to ensure meaningful clinical experience, to be eligible to take Third Year courses.
 300. PSYCHOSOMATICS David Sawyer, M.D.